Hank Earl Carr: Killings and death

 On the morning of May 19, around 10:30 a.m., Carr carried the young son of his girlfriend Bernice Bowen into a fire station.
 The boy had a gunshot wound to the head, but the circumstances of the injury were unclear — first Carr claimed that the boy was dragging a rifle and walking around when it accidentally discharged, but later he said that he himself had been holding it when it discharged.

 Carr, having told police he was Joseph Bennett, the father of the child, ran back to the site of the shooting while being pursued by police.
 Threatening an officer with a rifle, he dropped it and again ran away, and this time was caught and handcuffed.
 Tampa Police Department detectives Randy Bell and Ricky Childers took him back to the apartment where the boy had been shot to continue to interview him.
 On the trip back to the police department, with Bell and Childers in the front seats and Carr sitting behind them, handcuffed in front, Carr successfully unlocked his handcuffs with a key he carried on his person, he then disarmed Childers by snatching his Glock handgun from his shoulder holster.
 In the struggle that ensued, Carr shot both officers in the face, killing them at the scene.

 Exiting the car, he carjacked a pickup truck and fled.
 After briefly visiting his mother and refueling at a local service station, he got on Interstate 75 heading north.
 The first police officer in pursuit was Florida State Trooper James Crooks, and as he approached, Carr veered onto an exit ramp located in Pasco County, Florida, braked, and exited the truck.
 As Crooks also braked to a stop, Carr approached and shot him twice in the head, killing him instantly.

-Getting back in the pickup truck, Carr fled as multiple police cars and a police helicopter pursued him in a high-speed chase and gunfight.
+Getting back in the pickup truck, Carr fled as multiple police cars and a police helicopter pursued him in a high-speed chase and gunfight for 22 miles (Carr was shot and seriously injured in the buttocks during the chase).
+It damaged two squad cars and a police helicopter, injuring two officers.
+Two truck drivers were also injured when Carr hit their truck (One was hit in the shoulder by a projectile that shattered his left arm).
 With his tires blown out and running low on ammunition, Carr exited the interstate and entered a convenience store, where he took as a hostage Stephanie Kramer, a pregnant clerk.
 For the rest of the afternoon, he remained in the store, as nearly 200 officers surrounded him.
 Local radio station WFLA conducted phone interviews in the midst of the crisis, later drawing criticism from both journalism experts and police.
 At 7:20 p.m., Carr released Kramer and shot and killed himself as the SWAT team forcibly entered the building.